You can create files to contribute to the Content Collection or create folders to help keep things organized.

 - Select Submit when you're finished.

-When an instructor adds a file to your course, it is stored in the Content Collection.
-They can also browse the Content Collection for the file and add it to the course.
+When you add a file to your course, it is stored in the Content Collection.
+You can also browse the Content Collection for the file and add it to the course.
 You can create files in the Content Collection where you have read and write permission.

 - In the Content Collection, go to the folder where you want to create a new file.